ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 complete frame could include include an IEEE 802.1Q {{IEEE802.1Q}} tag (see
 {{vlan-recommendations}}).

+The Frame check sequence field is included in the proxied Ethernet frame rather than being omitted and recomputed by the Ethernet proxying endpoints for simplicity and to reduce compute requirements, though a future extension could introduce a different encoding.

 If an Ethernet proxy receives an HTTP Datagram before it has received the corresponding request, it SHALL either drop that HTTP Datagram silently or buffer it temporarily (on the order of a round trip) while awaiting the